Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 The exterior of the Surveyor General Inn

 Dogs are also welcome at the Burrawang Village Hotel.
 Dogs are allowed on a lead anywhere in the garden and outdoor areas.
+Bookings are also advised on weekends.

 Dog-Friendly Accommodation in the Southern Highlands